Dhanwar, Giridih: Temple

+Raja Mandir and kali manda which was constructed by maharaja Maheswari prasad narayan deo near Raj ghat.

 Gaytri Mandir, Ganesh Manadap and many others situated inside the Dhanwar market.

 Hanuman Mandir- it is situated at Bada Chowk (cinema road) 3 km from Dhanwar station.

 Shanidev Naugraha Mandir - It has recently built the only temple of Shani dev in the whole district.
 It is situated near the Rajghat.

 Nawadih Mandap - It is situated at Ruputola Nawadih.